 If you don’t know the artist and just need a general starting point, please contact the corresponding curatorial department to learn what information they might be able to provide.
 A phone list is here.

 Thank you for thinking of Mia!
 Each department has its own process when it comes to accepting works.
 The more information you have and can share with us, the better!
 In general, we’d like photographs of the work, artist/author, title, date, history of ownership, recent valuation, the price for which you’d like to sell you work.
 Please list as much information as you have so we can make an informed decision.
-Please contact the corresponding department; the phone list is here.
+Please contact the corresponding department using our email form.

 Yes and it’s fantastic!
 The art research and reference library is located on the ground floor of the Target Wing and is open to the public Tuesday–Friday, 11:30am–4:30pm.
 Click over to its page and peruse the catalogue.